troniixx/Bachelors-Thesis/README.md

 ## 🔧 Training your own models

-If there are no datasets visible in data/ make sure you have run the download_datasets.sh script before starting.
+If there are no datasets visible in data/ run the download_datasets.sh script before starting.
+Depending on the current workload/requests send to Google Drive, this might need a couple tries.
+As a fallback you can manually download the data by visiting the link shown in the error message.

 ```bash
 chmod +x scripts/download_datasets.sh